COME, LONG EXPECTED JESUS!

 brotherly affection and love (2 Peter 1: 4-7).

-Close by praying this name of Jesus, our Servant King, first through the more literal translation of this O Antiphon,
+Close by praying this name of Jesus, first through the more literal translation of this O Antiphon,

-O King of the nations, and their desire
+the hope of the nations and their Savior:

-And then, by singing this verse of “O Come, O Come, Immanuel,”
+And then sing this verse of “O Come, O Come, Immanuel,”

 Rejoice!
 Rejoice!
 Immanuel